 Total | 6,144 100.00

 Go back in your do file and comment out (i.e. turn into comments) both the destring command that created income2 and the tab command that checked it against income.
 Add text that explains what you found and why that means you don’t have to worry about the values that cannot be converted.
-Then add a destring command that converts income to a numeric variable using the replace and force options.
-Rerun your do file so that the data set no longer contains income2 and income is numeric.
+Then add the force option to your original destring command.
+Rerun your do file so that the data set no longer contains income_test and income is numeric.
+The result might look like this:

 income: contains nonnumeric characters; replaced as long